songdj/songdj.github.io/content/authors/admin/_index.md

 I have broad research interests in machine learning, data mining, deep learning, federated learning, and related applications for time series representation, similarity search, prediction/forecasting, and anomaly detection (with data from IoT devices, healthcare, smart city, environmental science, etc.).
 I am also interested in graph representation learning with applications to link prediction, node classification, recommendation, dynamic systems, etc.

+**<span style="color:#DE3163"> Recruiting: </span>** ***Looking for Ph.D. students to jointly work with Prof. Bing Wang at UCONN CSE on a NSF project!
+If you are interested in working on machine learning/deep learning/reinforcement learning/federated learning, please send me an email with your CV and transcript.***

 <!-- +
-**<span style="color:#DE3163"> Recruiting: </span>** ***Looking for Ph.D. students, visiting scholars, and students.
-Interns are also welcome!
-If you are interested in working on machine learning/deep learning/data mining projects in my group, please send me an email with your CV and transcript.***

 1. ***AI4TS: AI for Time Series Analysis: Theory, Algorithms, and Applications @ IJCAI 2022*** [Link](https://ai4ts.github.io/)